ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - Apply time-based transformations to masks and images
 - Create evolving animations with various effects (erosion, dilation, warping)
 - Customize with easing functions and palindrome support

+## 🤝 Compatible Node Packs

+I'm thrilled to announce that external node packs are now compatible with my feature system!
+One standout example is the Depthflow Nodes pack by akatz-ai.

+### 🌊 Depthflow Nodes

+The [Depthflow Nodes pack](https://github.com/akatz-ai/ComfyUI-Depthflow-Nodes) brings the power of parallax animations to ComfyUI, allowing you to turn 2D images into stunning 2.5D animations.
+What's even more exciting is that it's fully compatible with my feature system!

+Key features of Depthflow Nodes:
+- Create complex parallax animations from images and depth maps
+- Various motion presets for quick setup
+- Fine-grained control with individual motion components

+By combining Depthflow Nodes with my feature system, you can create dynamic, responsive parallax animations that react to audio, MIDI, motion, and more.
+This collaboration opens up a world of creative possibilities for your ComfyUI workflows!

+Check out the [Depthflow Nodes repository](https://github.com/akatz-ai/ComfyUI-Depthflow-Nodes) for more information and installation instructions.

 ## 📚 Detailed Documentation